daneden/daneden.me/index.md

 title: About
 ---

-{% image alignright /uploads/2014/04/face.jpg "This is my face.
+{% image /uploads/2014/04/face.jpg "This is my face.
 There are many like it, but this one is mine." %}

 My name is Daniel Eden, and I'm a designer.
 I’m intrigued by the stories behind objects;
 how they were made, and who made them.
 I like to make [tools](/portfolio) for the web